History of the Marquesas: European exploration

 A sperm whale on 20 November 1820 rammed and sank the United States whaler Essex near the Marquesas Islands.
-Forced to take refuge in three small boats, the crew avoided the Marquesas because of having heard (largely spurious) reports of cannibalism among the island's inhabitants.
+Forced to take refuge in three small boats, the crew avoided the Marquesas because of having heard reports of cannibalism among the island's inhabitants.
 Instead the crew turned east toward South America, much farther away.
 Many died, and the survivors resorted to cannibalism to reach the end of their three-month-long voyage.

 In 1842, France, following a successful military operation on behalf of a native chief (named Iotete) who claimed to be king of the whole of the island of Tahuata, took possession of the whole group, establishing a settlement (abandoned in 1859) on Nuku Hiva.
 French re-established control over the group in 1870, and later incorporated into the territory of French Polynesia.
 Paul Gauguin and other French artists traveled to the Marquesas Islands and other areas of Polynesia in the 19th century to live and work at his art.
 The islands were regularly visited by whaling and trading ships of various nations.

 Of all the major island groups of the Pacific, the Marquesas Islands suffered the greatest population decline as a result of Eurasian endemic diseases carried by European explorers, which resulted in epidemics, particularly of smallpox, to which they had no acquired immunity.
 The estimated 16th-century population of over 100,000 inhabitants, was reduced to about 20,000 by the middle of the nineteenth century, and to just over 2,000 by the beginning of the 1900s.
 During the course of the twentieth century, the population began to revive, increasing to about 8,500 by 2002, not including the Marquesan community residing on Tahiti.
 It has continued to increase since then.